mhagstrand/slate/source/includes/_api_customer_login.md

 # Customer Login API

-The customer login API enables single sign-on (SSO) by allowing your apps to generate a token to programmatically log in a storefront customer,  using the login entry point  at `/login/token/{token}`.
+The customer login API enables single sign-on (SSO).
+It allows your apps to generate a token to programmatically log in a storefront customer, by using the login entry point  at `/login/token/{token}`.
 Here, `{token}` must be a JSON Web Token (JWT) containing the parameters for the customer login request in its payload, and must be signed by your <a href="/api/#building-oauth-apps" target="_blank">OAuth application</a>'s <a href="/api/#registration" target="_blank">client secret</a>.

-For a full overview of the JWT standard, please see <a href="https://jwt.io/" target="_blank">JWT.IO</a>, where you will also find links to client libraries (in many languages) that facilitate the generation and verification of JWT tokens.
+For a full overview of the JWT standard, please see <a href="https://jwt.io/" target="_blank">JWT.IO</a>, where you will find links to client libraries (in many languages) that facilitate the generation and verification of JWT tokens.
 BigCommerce also supplies helper methods for generating login tokens in our API <a href="/api/#client-libraries" target="_blank">Client Libraries</a>.

 ## Customer Login Token